Fish Processing Plants & Companies in Albania

 Fish in Albania

-The species of fish that live in Adriatic and Ionian seas are:
+The species of fish that live in Adriatic and Ionian seas and inland lakes are:

 - Ohrid Trout